jhylin/Data_in_life_blog/README.md

 #### **Introduction**

 This website serves as my portfolio in a blog style on data science or cheminformatics projects that I'm interested in.
-These projects tend to be heavily infused with pharmaceutical (current) or healthcare (earlier) themes due to my background.
-Each project will be showcased in a blog post format, published by using Quarto in RStudio IDE.
-Currently, I'm aiming to post one new project each month if possible.
-Most of the projects are done in Python with a smaller proportion of posts in R, and also an even smaller proportion in Rust as experiments only.
+These projects tend to be heavily infused with pharmaceutical or drug discovery (current) or healthcare (earlier) themes due to my background.
+Each project will be showcased in a blog post format, published by using Quarto.
+Currently, I'm aiming to post one post or project every two to three months if possible.
+Most of the projects are done in Python with a smaller portion of posts in R, and also with an even smaller number of posts in Rust as experiments only.

 #### **Code**